Constitutional Court of Armenia: History

 In December 1988, a constitutional control committee was set up in accordance with an amendment to the Constitution of the Soviet Union.
 The Armenian legislature considered setting up a Constitutional Court in 1991; two laws, the 1 October 1991 Law on the President of the Republic and the 19 November 1991 Law on the Supreme Council of the Republic of Armenia, alluded to such a court.

 The new Armenian constitution, approved by referendum on 5 July 1995, established the court.
 The Law on the Constitutional Court was adopted by the Armenian National Assembly on 20 November 1995 and was signed by President Levon Ter-Petrosyan on 6 December of that year.
 On 5 and 6 February 1996, the members of the court were appointed; it began operating on 6 February, when its members were sworn in before the National Assembly.

 In 2005, Armenia enacted constitutional reforms.
 On 27 November of that year, the text of the RA Constitution (with amendments addressing the system of constitutional justice) was adopted by referendum.
 According to article 93 of the constitution, "The Constitutional Court shall administer constitutional justice in the Republic of Armenia."
 According to article 94, "The powers, the procedures of formation and activities of the courts shall be defined by the Constitution and laws."
 As a result of the amendments, the court's authority was substantially expanded.

 Membership

 The court is made up of nine members, and membership is open to any Armenian citizen aged 35 or over.
-Its members (including the president) discharge their duties until the age of 65; according to Article 117, Paragraph 13 of the RA Constitution, however incumbent members of the court may remain in office until age 70.
+According to Article 166 of the Armenian Constitution, members of the court may remain in office until age 70.
 The National Assembly and the president may appoint members of the court.
 Five members are elected by the National Assembly, on the recommendation of its chair; the other four members are appointed by the president.

 The president of the Constitutional Court is not elected by its membership, but is appointed by the National Assembly after a nomination by the assembly chair.
 If the National Assembly fails to appoint the president of the Constitutional Court within 30 days of a vacancy, the president of Armenia must do so.

 The requirements for court membership are: